aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/workbook/calculate-all-formulas-in-a-workbook/_index.md

 url: /calculate-all-formulas-on-an-excel-file/
 aliases:
   [/calculate-all-formulas-in-a-workbook/, /workbook/calculate-all-formulas/]
-keywords: "Aspose.Cells, calculate formulas, Excel workbook, REST API, cloud SDK"
+keywords: "Aspose.Cells, calculate formulas, Excel API, cloud SDK"
-description: "Learn how to calculate every formula in an Excel workbook using the Aspose.Cells Cloud REST API.
-Includes cURL example, request parameters, detailed response schema, prerequisites, error‑handling guidance, and inline SDK code samples for C#, Java, PHP, Ruby, Node.js, Python, Perl, and Go."
+description: "Calculate every formula in an Excel workbook via Aspose.Cells Cloud REST API.
+Includes cURL example, request parameters, response schema, prerequisites, and SDK snippets for multiple languages."
 weight: 140
+ArticleTitle: "Calculate All Formulas on an Excel Workbook"
 ---

 This REST API calculates **all formulas** in an Excel workbook.

+**Prerequisites:** Before calling this endpoint, ensure you have a valid JWT authentication token, your Aspose.Cells Cloud client ID and secret, and that the target workbook is uploaded to the designated storage location.

 ## REST API